best-practice-and-impact/qa-of-code-guidance/book/data.md

 Good practices when working with databases:
 * Use auto-generated primary keys, rather than composites of multiple fields.
-* Break your data into logical chunks (tables), to reduce redundancy in each table
+* Break your data into logical chunks (tables), to reduce redundancy in each table.
-* Lock tables that should not be modified
+* Lock tables that should not be modified.

 Other resources:
 * This [SQL lecture from Harvard's computer science course](https://www.youtube.com/watch?v=u5pDdEKnbKA) may be a useful introduction to working with databases from Python.